cf-x/chip/README.md

 ---

-## RW-MPJPE Weights
+## RW-MPJPE Evaluation

 We introduce **RW-MPJPE**: Risk-Weighted Mean Per Joint Position Error.

 RW-MPJPE assigns higher evaluation importance to joints and anatomical regions that are more clinically relevant to pressure ulcer risk.

-- The weighting schema was defined with input from ICU nursing experts.
+The weighting schema was defined with input from ICU nursing experts.

-- The weights are provided as public evaluation metadata.
-- Full details are available in [RW-MPJPE-weights.md](RW-MPJPE-weights.md).
+The RW-MPJPE evaluation protocol and related metadata are provided to approved dataset users as part of the controlled-access dataset package.

 ---